 Water resources are critical to life in Sussex County.
-Water resources are surface waters, including the Atlantic Ocean and the Inland Bays, groundwaters, wetlands, and floodplains.
-The County's water resources have many uses including agricultural, household, industrial, and recreational activities.
+The water resources in the County have many uses including agricultural, household, industrial, and recreational activities.
 They exist as surface and groundwater resources.

 5.2.4.1 Surface Waters

 Sussex County is well-known for its extensive beaches and shoreline along the ocean and coastal bays.
 To protect these resources, DNREC administers the State Coastal Zone Program which regulates existing heavy industrial activities as well as manufacturing activities within the State's coastal zone.
 The coastal zone runs the length of the eastern seaboard of the state.
 Coastal zone permits are necessary for any new or expanded manufacturing activities that may impact the environment, economy, aesthetics, or neighboring land uses.
 In addition, an application for a coastal zone status decision is needed if the activity may be considered heavy industry.